davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

                [--no-update-lock-file] [--refresh] ...
 ```

 Congrats on setting up `nix-darwin`!
-Our configuration is active, but it do anything useful
+Our configuration is active, but it doesn't do anything useful
 yet.
 Let's change that.

 ## Installing your first Nix package